 What access control mechanism is being used?

-Access is available to current Library Hub contributors.
+Access is available to current Library Hub contributors and Jisc members.
 To request access, please complete this form.

 What data is available in the Cataloguing service?